 Colorless and blue stones are prized the world over since they have zero or minimum inclusions.

 The colorless variety is often used in place of Diamonds while the Blue Turquoise is a rare find, making these varieties the most expensive of zircon gemstones.

-Zircon, the second December birthstone, is viewed as a symbol of chastity, virtuousness, trustworthiness, and respect.
+Zircon, is viewed as a symbol of chastity, virtuousness, trustworthiness, and respect.

 To the wearer, this stone offers protection against negative energies, adversaries, ailments, and declining vitality.

 This stone is believed to be able to absorb negative vibrations wherever the wearer goes.

 Zircon is also believed to have strong healing properties and has long been used as a metaphysical tool to facilitate the recovery process.

 The recuperating properties of Zircon also help bring soothing rest and serenity.
 The stone likewise conveys honor and knowledge to the wearer.

 Gemstone quality Zircon has a considerable amount of colors.
 The red color is the most valued and sought-after, but it’s quite rare and very costly.